Rasmita1/SDCND_2nd_TrafficSignClassification/README.md

  This time the Final model accuracy is 0.962.

 # Test a Model on New Images
-Now I considered new set of six German traffic signs found on the web,
+Now I considered new set of six German traffic signs found on the web.
+The model performs well on images in the dataset.
+Here the model detected all images except the last image, because the sign is dark and  not visible clearly.

 Here are the results of the prediction: